yogeshhegde/processor-sdk-doc/source/linux/Overview/Top_Level_Makefile.rst

 various components can be built and the parameters to use.

-**NOTE:** You should not call this makefile with the `environment-setup script <GCC_ToolChain.html#environment-setup-script>`__ sourced.
+**NOTE:** You should not call this makefile with the "environment-setup" script sourced.
 The sub-component Makefiles will handle sourcing this script where appropriate, but some make targets such as the Linux kernel make target do not work properly when this script is already sourced.